COS301-SE-2024/WriteMe/apps/writeme-docs/docs/User.md

 ![Chapter](./images/ChapterView.png)

-1. This panel will show you a variety of ideas for various charactors and also suggestion to aid you when you are writing a story.
+1. This panel will show you a variety of ideas for various characters and also suggestion to aid you when you are writing a story.
+2. This is where you can use the **Prompt Pad**, this is used when you have a writers block and would like to get interesting questions to stir your creative juices.
+You can either click on **Start Improv**, to get random questions, or click on **Save Prompt** to save your answers to refer back to.
-2. You can click on the **"Save"** button which will save your story and only you will be able to view it.
+3. You can click on the **"Save"** button which will save your story and only you will be able to view it.
-3. Once you are confident, you can click on the **"Publish"** button to publish your story for others to view.
+4. Once you are confident, you can click on the **"Publish"** button to publish your story for others to view.
+5. You can click on **Share** button to start a live session where other users may join via the link shared.

 #### Create a new chapter